We are officially-unofficially into the beginning of my favourite season!

 As the soon-to-be second Mrs. Winter grows more in love with Max, and more afraid of Dani, she is drawn deeper into the family’s dark secrets–the kind of secrets that could kill her, too.
 The Winters is a riveting story about what happens when a family’s ghosts resurface and threaten to upend everything.

-My First Reaction: I myself am a second wife and a stepmother, but I got really lucky in terms of my relationships with everyone and how kind my stepkids are.
+My Fucking Thoughts: I myself am a second wife and a stepmother, but I got really lucky in terms of my relationships with everyone and how kind my stepkids are.
 But I for sure had high anxiety before meeting them, because what if they hated me?
 All stepparents have been there.
 And some step parents now live there, in a state of constant dislike with the kids they are forced to have in their family.
 But what if the kids were legit evil assholes?
 It’s my nightmare and I can’t wait to read about it happening to someone who isn’t me!

 🔪Dead Ringer by Kate Kessler